 The four defendants also asked the court to allow them to obtain discovery of Control Components' internal investigation, including the company's electronic database, through the DOJ, as opposed to through Control Components.
 They argued that Control Components' plea agreement gave the DOJ constructive possession of all of Control Components' records of foreign bribery, even those not actually possessed by the DOJ.
 The court disagreed and held that the Government only had to produce those materials of which it had physical possession.

-On February 21, 2011, the four defendants filed a motion to dismiss arguing that the FCPA did not apply to their conduct, as employees of state-owned entities should not be considered to be "foreign officials."
-Their motion, reminiscent of previous unsuccessful motions filed in the Nguyen and Esquenzi cases, argues that the plain wording of the statute and the legislative history suggest that the term "instrumentality" of a foreign government-routinely interpreted by the DOJ and SEC to include state-owned entities-should be read to include only entities that are "innately governmental," such as government boards, bureaus, or commissions.
-It further argues that, particularly given the DOJ's continued refusal to provide specific guidance on the definition of "instrumentality," the term is unconstitutionally vague.
-The DOJ has not yet filed its response.
+On February 21, 2011, the four defendants filed a motion to dismiss arguing that the FCPA did not apply to their conduct, as employees of state-owned enterprises should not be considered to be "foreign officials."
+Their motion, reminiscent of previous unsuccessful motions filed in the Nguyen and Esquenazi cases, argued that the plain wording of the statute and the legislative history suggest that the term "instrumentality" of a foreign government - routinely interpreted by the DOJ and SEC to include state-owned entities - should be read to include only entities that are "innately governmental," such as government boards, bureaus, or commissions.
+They further argued that, particularly given the DOJ's continued refusal to provide specific guidance on the definition of "instrumentality," the term is unconstitutionally vague.
+On May 18, 2011, the court denied their motion, and in doing so suggested that the criteria for establishing a state-owned enterprise is an instrumentality of a foreign government are even broader than expected.
+According to the court: